calaldees/teachingWorkshops/teacherTraining/recapAndConsolidation.md

     * Different ways of solving a problem
 * Links to useful resources
 * Let them use the knowledge base for low-stake tests/starters (if they use it, then they will improve it)
+* Publicly visible is empowering - other people could see it - it has a use

 * Examples
     * [WikiBooks: A-level Computing/AQA 2015 spec](https://en.wikibooks.org/wiki/A-level_Computing/AQA)